decentraland/sdk7-scene-template/README.md

-# ECS7 Test scene
+# SDK7 Test scene

-This scene is built with the ECS7 in alpha state.
+This scene is built with the SDK7 in alpha state.

-To run this scene, you need the `next` version of the CLI.
-You can install it with `npm i -g decentraland@next`.
-Then, just run the scene with `dcl start`.

-# ECS 7
+# New ECS for SDK7

 ## Entities
 An Entity is just an ID.
 It is an abstract concept not represented by any data structure.
 There is no "class Entity".
 Just a number that is used as a reference to group different components.

 ```ts